bgrissin/K8S-Cassandra/K8S_create/K8S_setup.md

 # K8S cluster setup details

-This link below was used as the primary reference for setting up a three node K8S cluster.
+The link below was used as the primary reference for setting up a three node K8S cluster.

 	https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/

-Perform the following steps to prepare and install K8S on all 3 nodes.
-Perform all of the steps below as root user on each node.
+Perform the following steps provided below on all 3 nodes as root to prepare for installation of a K8S cluster.

     #  apt-get update && apt-get install -qy docker.io
     #  apt-get update && apt-get install -y apt-transport-https